-Accountability and transparency are closely connected.
-Accountability is about ensuring that actions taken by persons with responsibility for decision making within an institution, are subject to oversight.
-The overarching view is that transparency provides the information about the process of internal decision-making and outcomes of those decisions within an institution, in order for those in authority to account for their actions.
-Effective accountability involves two distinct stages; answerability and enforcement.
+Accountability is about ensuring that actions taken by persons with responsibility for decision making within an institution, are subject to oversight Effective accountability involves two distinct stages; answerability and enforcement.
 Answerability is specific to creating an obligation (often legal) for institutions to provide information on its internal decisions to the public and to oversight bodies.
 Enforcement allows the oversight body3 to apply sanctions to the offending institution and/or remedy the contravening behavior.